php/web-doc/tutorial/local-setup.md

 ```
 $ php doc-base/configure.php
 ```
-Running `configure.php` will run check and verify that the changes made to the XML validate with Docbook specification.
+Running `configure.php` will check and validate the XML according to the Docbook specification.
 If you receive an error message: resolve the error message and try running the configure.php script again.
 If you see an ASCII cat, your XML is valid.

 ## Build the documentation
 We use PhD to build the documentation.
 It takes the source that `configure.php` generates, and builds